 As part of this, we want to understand how we can best support our customers and our communities so that no one is left behind in the energy transition.
-To achieve that, our projects are shaped around the key priority areas of decarbonisation and net zero, heat, transport, data, communities and customers with vulnerability.
+To achieve that, our projects are shaped around the key priority areas of Decarbonisation and Net Zero, Heat, Transport, Data, Communities and Consumer Vulnerability.

-Decarbonisation and net zero
+Decarbonisation and Net Zero

-Our innovation work focuses on enabling us to facilitate the low carbon transition, so that our network can support the connection of low carbon technologies while remaining safe and reliable.
+Our innovation work focuses on enabling us to facilitate the low carbon transition, so that our network can support the connection of low carbon tehcnologies while remaining safe and reliable.
 This involves transforming network operation to make it smarter, using our assets in novel ways to make the most out of our existing network and empowering our customers to be part of the transition by facilitating flexibility markets.

-Through our innovation projects, we are creating and trialing the new technologies, systems and commercial arrangements we need to transform as a business and become a distribution system operator.
+Through our innovation projects, we are creating and trialling the new technologies, systems and commercial arrangements we need to transform as a business and become a Distribution System Operator.
 We have already begun the transformation through the capabilities developed from our projects.

-This has shaped critical areas of our business including alternative connections, data and digitalisation, flexibility services and our network management system
+This has shaped critical areas of our business including alternative connections, Data and Digitalisation, Flexibility services and our Network Management System.